vighneshiyer/vighneshiyer.com/content/research/comp-arch/academic_comparch_research.md

 >
 > A multidisciplinary group of Berkeley researchers met nearly two years to discuss this change.
 Our view is that this evolutionary approach to parallel hardware and software may work from 2 or 8 processor systems, but is likely to face diminishing returns as 16 and 32 processor systems are realized, just as returns fell with greater instruction-level parallelism.

-The whitepaper identified trends in computing, extrapolated them well into the future, and proposed research directions that could solve anticipated problems if the trends were realized.
+The whitepaper identified trends in computing, extrapolated them well into the future, and proposed research directions that could solve anticipated problems if the trends came to pass.
 In particular, the following recommendations / predictions were made:

 > *Regarding multicore versus manycore*: We believe that manycore is the future of computing.